-This way you can literally green your walls: create whimsically-shaped words and images out of live moss to decorate your outside walls.
+This way you can follow the customization trend and literally green your walls: create whimsically-shaped words and images out of live moss to decorate your outside walls.

 The environmentally-conscious gardener adapts to the climate, as Jordan did with its brown golfing greens.
 Still, it’s not all arid desert and sand in the Middle East.
 Many countries here contain hilly, wooded areas where damp winters allow enough moisture for moss to thrive.

 An underestimated garden ornamental, moss requires no fertilizers nor even watering after its established, making it a sustainable house decoration.
 Here’s the way to encourage the velvety green stuff to grow just the way you want it to.

 Old buildings are ideal for this, especially those standing in damp, shady corners.
 You could leave a message of love, or a rant on life, or express political opinions in living moss.
 Or if you’re into The Lord of the Rings, write a graceful green rune in Elvish to cast a spell over those who might wander into your garden.
 It needn’t be limited to walls: moss being a tough, resistant plant, a living green message could also decorate a footpath.

 According to the National Gardening Association, moss thrives in shady, moist, sheltered areas.
 It likes filtered light, such as that falling through tree branches, and morning or late afternoon sun.

 You need to either collect moss from an established patch (search your own or a friend’s garden) or buy some from a specialized garden center.
 Take it into your kitchen.

 Moss Grafitti – What you need to DIY

 1/2 teaspoon sugar